 - The chair, or designated meeting facilitator, should endeavor to ensure that all members have the opportunity to speak and be heard during the meeting.

-- The meeting should be recorded and transcribed by the tele- or video- conferencing application, and shared with the membership as soon as possible.
+- If the meeting includes teleconferencing, the meeting should be recorded and transcribed by the tele- or video- conferencing application and shared with the membership as soon as possible.
 If the conferencing application does not offer transcription, a transcript will need to be created.

 - SLTs must continue to make decisions through consensus.